naomai/php-layers/README.md

 # Phancake
 ## About
-Phancake is a OOP library for creating images in PHP.
+Phancake (PHP-Layers) is a OOP library for creating images in PHP.

 It adds powerful layering functionality known from image editors, while staying intuitive and simple to use.